 Book Your Place

-Docus Atyeno, activist, Uganda
+Docus Atyeno, activist, Women’s Advocacy Network, Uganda

-Alit Ambara, visual artist, Indonesia
+Alit Ambara, visual and graphic artist and cultural activist, Indonesia

 Full Event Details

-Artists, curators and academics from Northern Ireland, Canada, Uganda and Indonesia come together to talk about the journey of the Transformative Memory Network and the creation of artworks from Northern Ireland, Canada, Uganda and Indonesia in the context of war and peace.
+Artists, curators and academics from Northern Ireland, Uganda and Indonesia come together to talk about the journey of the Transformative Memory Network and the creation of artworks from Northern Ireland, Uganda and Indonesia in the context of war and peace.
 The artists and curators talk about their work in terms of co-creation, recording oral works, poster art, textiles and music, exploring a dialogue between the organisation Conflict Textiles based in Northern Ireland and the work of artists from Uganda and Indonesia, with themes ranging from the Holocaust to the disappeared.